-St. Jude is the Patron Saint of Hope and one of Jesus’ twelve Apostles.
-He preached the Gospel with great passion, often in the most difficult circumstances.
+Saint Jude Thaddeus: Patron Saint of Hope and Difficult Causes was one of Jesus’ twelve Apostles.
+He preached the Gospel with great passion, often in the most difficult of circumstances.
 Through the power of the Holy Spirit, he made profound differences in people’s lives as he offered them the Word of God.

-The Claretians came to Chicago in 1925, built a new church to establish Our Lady of Guadalupe Parish and the National Shrine of St. Jude, and began the St. Jude League in 1929 to foster devotion to this Apostle.
-The St. Jude League provides the path for petitions of need and gratitude to be delivered directly to the altar of St. Jude at the National Shrine.
-Each week we place the people’s intentions at the altar and pray for their petitions in our Masses.
+The National Shrine of St. Jude and the St. Jude League bring together millions of devotees in a community of prayer and hope.
+The faithful around the world send the Claretians their special intentions and stories of hope.
+The St. Jude League provides a path for letters of petition and of gratitude to be delivered directly to the altar of St. Jude at the National Shrine.
+Each week we place the people’s intentions at the altar of St. Jude and pray for their petitions in our Masses.

 They also flock to Solemn Novenas to St. Jude, which take place five times each year at the Shrine at Our Lady of Guadalupe Church.

 We thank you for your continued devotion to St. Jude, the patron saint of difficult cases, and for joining with us in our unending prayer: St. Jude, Pray for Us!